Linus789/wl-clip-persist/README.md

 This option can be used to limit the memory usage.

+### Disable timestamps
+*Default: not disabled*

+With `--disable-timestamps`, the timestamps in the log messages are disabled.
+This might be useful for systemd services or similar, which provide their own timestamps.

 ### Logging
 You can modify the log level to see more of what is going on, e.g.
 ```